Amber Rose Fans Wig Out Over Her Long Hair At The BET Awards, Question Her Breast Reduction Surgery

 Amber Rose debuted a dazzling new look at the BET Awards on Sunday night, and a some fans of the voluptuous model and actress almost didn’t recognize her.
 Her pinup look also made some people question whether she actually went under the knife to decrease her breast size.

 Rose flaunted her hourglass figure in an emerald green velour dress designed by Bryan Hearns.
 The body-hugging garment featured a low neckline that showcased her ample cleavage, but it had a modest knee-length skirt.
-Rose completed her look with a pair of dainty gold high heel sandals and teardrop-shaped emerald earrings.
+Rose completed her look with a pair of dainty gold high-heeled sandals and teardrop-shaped emerald earrings.

 Amber Rose gave fans a closer view of her beauty look in an Instagram video, and some of her followers responded by saying that she didn’t look like herself with the blonde wig on.
 One fan remarked that the long hair made her look like Christina Aguilera, and another wrote that she resembled Aubrey O’Day.
 She was also called a “blonde Jessica Rabbit,” “Modern Marilyn Monroe,” “Muva Barbie,” and a “real life mermaid.”